limayankee/HEIG-VD-AMT/README.md

 - The **error** page displays details about an error that occured.

 ### Test
 A postman script is located at *test/AMT.postman_collection.json*.
-If you need to change the environment variables (address and port), you can edit the postman environment (with the file *AMT.postman_environment.json*).
+You will also need to add the postman environment *AMT.postman_environment.json*.
 The script should be used with a fresh running image of the application (containing only the preset database).
 Simply import the scripts and run them in Postman application.